A data protection failing can threaten everything from a person’s bank account to their life. At the very least, it may cause damage and distress.

 GDPR: An Update to Data Protection Law

 The 25th May 2018 saw a European-wide legislative update to the Data Protection Act 1998 become enforceable.
-It’s called the General Data Protection Act, and is overseen by the ICO.
+It’s called the General Data Protection Act, and is overseen by the ICO in the UK. 👀

-In fact, the law applies to any business, charity or organisation anywhere in the world if they want to collect and process information about individuals in the European Economic Area.
+In fact, the law applies to any business, charity or organisation anywhere in the world if they want to collect and processes information about individuals in the European Economic Area. 💻👤📋📊

-It’s strange to think that most of us carry a tiny computer (your smartphone!) which process vast amounts of personal data, and yet still, many are unconvinced that data protection is a worthwhile pursuit.
+It’s strange to think that most of us carry a tiny computer (your smartphone!) which processes vast amounts of personal data, and yet still, many are unconvinced that data protection is a worthwhile pursuit. 😐📱

-Here’s the current information commissioner, Elizabeth Denham, making an address in April 2018:
+Here’s one of the former information commissioner, Elizabeth Denham, making an address in April 2018:

 “Data” is the New “Oil”